Skip to content

 Intercompany loan IFRS 9 + ASC 326 expected credit loss assessment For intercompany loans, apply IFRS 9 expected credit loss methodology with general approach (12-month ECL stage 1, lifetime ECL stage 2/3) - documenting probability of default based on borrower entity creditworthiness even within consolidated group?
 AI Agent Auditor

-IFRS 9.5.5 + ASC 326-20 require ECL allowance even on intercompany loans in separate financial statements (IAS 27) and joint ventures (IFRS 11); ML-assisted credit scoring on borrower entity standalone metrics; KPMG IFRS 9 IC Loan Survey 2024: 64 percent of MNEs under-estimate ECL on group loans
+IFRS 9 and ASC 326 require an ECL allowance even on intercompany loans in separate financial statements (IAS 27) and joint ventures (IFRS 11).
+Credit scoring is ML-assisted on the borrower entity's standalone metrics, and the KPMG IFRS 9 Intercompany Loan Survey 2024 found 64 percent of multinationals under-estimate ECL on group loans.

 Decision Record